 Each month a detailed invoice is issued to parents which covers the payment of school fees, travel within New Zealand, to and from home, stationery, etc. Fees are subject to increase with reasonable notice.

 A Boarding Education Trust operates which ensures a boy’s continuing education at NPBHS in the unfortunate event of the death of the nominated parent provider.
 Proceeds of the fund are invested in hostel amenities.
-It is part of the Boarding Contract (Clause 2) that a nominated parent completes a Statutory Declaration and pays the annual fee of $70.00.
+It is part of the Boarding Contract (Clause 2) that a nominated parent completes a Statutory Declaration and pays the annual fee.